 It seems like nobody can agree on whether to take comedy very lightly or very seriously.
-People get firmly locked in their respective ideological camps, proclaiming either that comedy is powerful because it’s meaningless or that it’s powerful because it contains more meaning than anything else (and indeed it’s usually “the most” of something; people rarely get heated and argue that it’s just “pretty much” something).
+People get firmly locked in their respective ideological camps, proclaiming either that comedy is powerful because it’s meaningless or that it’s powerful because it contains more meaning than anything else.
 What the debaters always seem to ignore is just how broadly they’re defining something as wide-ranging as comedy.
 Some comedy is very meaningful.
 Some comedy is pretty much meaningless.

 A larger problem stems from this.
 Late night comedy now has a much larger impact on audiences than it had just over a decade ago, thanks in large part to The Daily Show and all that it has spawned.
-Late night comedy gradually became a more substantial source for information about what’s happening in our world; it became a source for news and valuable information.
+It has gradually become a more substantial source for insight about what’s happening in our world; it’s become an outlet for news and valuable information.

 But now, regardless of whether or not you draw your information directly from late night comedy shows, it is absolutely one of the channels of information that makes the most lasting impression.
 How often have you heard or even personally said something along the lines of “Did you see John Oliver’s bit about such-and-such?
 It was so good.
 I don’t remember how it goes, but it’s great.”
 Statements like that speak to one of comedy’s most salient features: its direct appeal to emotions.
 Mixed with actual, well-researched information, that makes comedy one of the most lasting and enduring means of transmitting information.